kennysong/Flask-on-EC2/README.md

 Instructions adapted from [vladikk's blog post](http://vladikk.com/2013/09/12/serving-flask-with-nginx-on-ubuntu).
 More detailed commentary is available at his site.

-####These first steps are just for setting up the server.
+####These first steps just set up the server.
 We don't touch the git repo yet.

 1. Launch a new EC2 instance from the [AWS console](https://console.aws.amazon.com), running Ubuntu (tested on 14.04.2).